andrealanz/ST441-musicsim/doc/research_notes.md

 ## Related Resources

+This file provides resources related to my project, as well as my notes.

 #### 1. Araya-Salas, M. (2012).
 Is birdsong music?.
 Significance, 9: 4-7. doi:10.1111/j.1740-9713.2012.00613.x

 - claims music follows "strict rules", frequencies in simple ratios to be considered musical intervals.
 One example: in the ratio of 5:4.